ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 ## Steps to join as a translator

-Thanks for wanting to help with translating Scratch Addons to other languages!
 Please follow the steps below.

 ### 1. Verify your Scratch account
 1. Visit this [Scratch studio](https://scratch.mit.edu/studios/33665222/comments) with your Scratch account.